AnTheMaker/GoodBots/README.md

     ├── uptimerobot.ips
     │   IP-Addesses used by UptimeRobot.com
     │
-    └── webpagetestbot.ips
+    ├── webpagetestbot.ips
-        IP-Addesses used by Webpagetest.org
+    │   IP-Addesses used by Webpagetest.org
+    │
+    └── yandex.ips
+        IP-Addesses used by the Yandex Crawler

 ```